-#6: Chow Chow
+#6 Chow Chow

-#5: Toy Poodle
+#5 Toy Poodle

-Terriers are some of the meanest dogs.
-That’s because they were bred to hunt rodents and other vermin, especially the small and medium-sized ones.
+Terriers are some of the toughest dogs.
+That’s because they were bred to hunt rodents and other vermin, especially small and medium-sized ones.
 Such an instinct does not go away, and without proper training and socialization to constructively channel that instinct, a terrier is known to act hostile towards people and other dogs.
 Some examples are the Manchester Terrier, Jack Russell Terrier, Boston Terrier, Yorkshire Terrier, and Skye Terrier.
-On the other hand, “terrier” is a dog group of several breeds with common features and includes larger breeds that were developed to be all-around farm working dogs or guard dogs.
-The Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, and Bull Terrier are examples of “bully” breeds, that were also bred to bait and pull down bears and bulls.
+Given plenty of exercise, proper training, and a job to do, these can be wonderful dogs.

-#3: Lhasa Apso
+#3 Lhasa Apso

 Looks can be deceptive, and the Lhasa Apso is no exception.
 The fluffy, small dog is difficult to train and handle, being stubborn and independent.
 It can also get aggressive with strangers approaching it.
 Even if your friends approach you in public, that doesn’t mean your dog will recognize that you know them and is likely to bite them, making it one of the meanest dogs around.